virat9999/cicd/README.md

-this project is done on the basis of cicd
+This project is done for the cicd